abhinavsaini9/Textual_Draw/README.md

 ```
 <br/>

-Use [Script](./Convert.py) and input the text using an input file and get the corresponding output in form of the commands.
-Which can be directly pasted on the command line.
+Use [Script](./Convert.py) and input the text using an [input file](./input.txt) and get the corresponding [output](./output.txt) in form of the commands.
+Which can be directly pasted on the command line to be run.